Labs64/netlicensing.io/_posts/2020-03-17-build-guided-product-tours-using-guidechimp.md

 * tour event listeners and callbacks
 * ...any many other useful [features](https://github.com/Labs64/GuideChimp#features)

-GuideChimp is the most up-2-date and well-maintained library as of today, and available under Apache 2.0 License.
+GuideChimp is the most up-to-date and well-maintained library as of today, and available under *Apache 2.0 License*.

 ## How To Start